ramapriyan912001/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 AWE detects no groups created yet.
   * 2a1.
-AWE displays message to remind User to create a group before empty GroupPage displayed.
+AWE displays message to remind User to create a group before empty GroupsPage displayed.

     Use case ends.